seanlowe/obsidian-timelines/README.md

 <h2 style="padding-top: 525px"> Inserting a Timeline </h2>

 Rendering a timeline requires a couple *separate* pieces, the main two are:
-1. a note or notes with events specified by a `div` or a `span` HTML element, and
+1. "events" within a note, which can be specified by:
+    - a `div` or a `span` HTML element, or
+    - keys in the front matter to use the entire file as an "event", and
 2. a `ob-timeline` code block or a timeline HTML comment in the note you wish to display the timeline in.

 ### Using a Timeline codeblock for dynamic rendering